elterminad0r/cipher_tools/action_doc.md

     !help|h            - Show help message - (pos=[1], pkw=[])

 Display a half auto generated help message, which pulls from various bits of function docstrings and decorators.
-Currently it's:
+At one point it was something like:

     Anything prefixed with a ! will be considered a command.
 Anything else will be interpreted as a series of substitutions to make.
 The available commands are as